University of Missouri–Kansas City School of Law: Admissions

 For the class entering in 2024, the law school accepted 365 out of 590 applicants (a 61.86% acceptance rate), with 138 of those accepted enrolling, a 37.81% yield rate (the percentage of accepted students who enrolled).
 One student was not included in the acceptance statistics.
 The class consists of 139 students.
 The median LSAT score was 155 and the median undergraduate GPA was 3.51.
 Five students were not included in the GPA calculation.
 The reported 25th/75th percentile LSAT scores and GPAs were 152/158 and 3.18/3.78.

 Rankings

 The school is ranked No.99 out of 199 ABA accredited law schools by U.S. News & World Report in its 2025 Annual Rankings.
 In April 2018 a student team from UMKC was recognized as National Champion and also won the Best Draft Award at the Transactional LawMeet, a transactional moot court competition for law school students.

 Clinics

-Eight clinical programs permit students, acting under faculty supervision, to develop legal skills and learn professional values in actual practice settings:
+Eight clinical programs permit students, acting under faculty supervision, to develop legal skills and learn professional values in actual practice settings.
+The Midwest Innocence Project originated at the UMKC School of Law as a clinic in 2001.